 When we pay attention, we see beauty where we didn’t notice it before.
 We see growth and transformation and change where before we may have only seen stagnation.

-Some Buddhist teachers say that awareness and compassion are THE SAME THING.
+Some mindfulness teachers say that awareness and compassion are THE SAME THING.

 The more aware we are of the present moment, the more in tune we are with the experiences of others, their joy and their pain.
 This generates compassion — a true desire that all creatures be free of suffering.
 We act to help others not because we know we should or because it’s what we’ve been told to do.
 We help others because we are aware that their pain is our pain.